 Jim Crow Era Images & Artifacts

 The Jim Crow Era (1877 to 1968) created an historical racial divide in the United States.
-Most people who did not live during the Jim Crow Era have little to no idea of its restrictive covenants, literacy tests, poll taxes, lynchings, beatings, and other oppressive features that hampered the economic, educational and political progress of Blacks and other people of color.
+Most people who did not live during the Jim Crow Era have little to no idea of its restrictive covenants, literacy tests, poll taxes, lynchings, beatings, and other oppressive practices that hampered the economic, educational and political progress of Blacks and other people of color.